EXCLUSIVE-Franchise Group in talks to keep Kohl's management team after a sale-sources

 BOSTON, June 21 (Reuters) - Franchise Group FRG.O, the preferred bidder to acquire Kohl's KSS.N, is in discussions to keep the retailer's top management team, including CEO Michelle Gass, if the planned sale is finalized, three sources familiar with the matter said.

-Franchise Group executives have signaled confidence in Gass and members of her management team, the sources said, noting that Franchise Group is known to buy businesses that have operating teams in place.
+Franchise Group executives have signaled confidence in Gass and members of her management team, the sources said, noting that Franchise Group is known to buy businesses that have operating teams in place and does not specialize in bringing in new management teams.
 The sources requested anonymity to talk about private discussions.

-Gass has been steering the sale process, sparked by activist investors' demands, and in May fended off a bid by Macellum Advisors for Kohl's board seats.
+The sale process was sparked by activist investors' demands, and in May Gass and the board fended off a bid by Macellum Advisors for Kohl's board seats.
 Investors appeared to agree with the company as it argued that seating new directors now could scuttle the sales process.

 Gass, who joined the Menomonee Falls, Wisconsin-based retailer in 2013 as its chief customer officer, has been CEO since May 2018.